 Instead of using an online lender the second time, he decided to borrow from his local credit union.
 “This process, compared to the online one, was somewhat of a pain.
 The loan agent made me fill out paperwork listing all the loans I had outstanding.
 With LendingClub, I didn’t have to do this, which made the process much simpler,” says Jerry.

 If you need to take out a personal loan, the first step is finding a lender that meets your needs.
 You can do this in many ways.
 In fact, the lenders might come to you.

 Lenders advertise personal loan offers often.
 You might see display advertisements on the websites you visit.
 Alternatively, you may receive personal loan offers in your physical mailbox or email account.
 Kat took out her first personal loan through Discover after receiving a pre-approved personal loan offer letter in the mail.

 You can take more control over the process if you want to find the best lender for your needs.
 If you do an online search you’ll be able to view a variety of personal loan offers from competing lenders.
-Then you can compare loan providers to find which offers the loan that best fits your needs.
+Then you can compare loan providers or read their reviews, such as fiona review, to find which offers the loan that best fits your needs.
 Kat did this for her second and third personal loans.